Dana Duckworth on Becoming the New Gymnastics Coach

 "I really enjoyed what I was doing at Pfizer and it's a tremendous company but my heart and my passion have always been here at the Capstone with our program," Duckworth said.
 "I felt like this was an opportunity for me to do what I love and everyone I have ever talked to has said, if you love what you do, you'll never go to another day of work in your life."

-Duckworth has now seen a national team championship from both sides, having been a part of the Tide's 1991 NCAA title as a sophomore and the 2002, 2011 and 2012 NCAA championships as a coach.
+Part of the Alabama gymnastics program as a gymnast and coach for 19 seasons, Duckworth has seen a national team championship from both sides.
+She was part of the Tide's 1991 NCAA title as a sophomore and the 2002, 2011 and 2012 NCAA championships as a coach.
 She has also won conference titles as an athlete (1990) and a coach (2003, 2009 and 2011).

-As much as Duckworth appreciates the championship tradition she has been a part of for so long, it's the overall atmosphere created by the people who live, work and go to school at Alabama that she truly appreciates.
+As much as Duckworth appreciates the championship tradition she has been a part of for so long, what she holds most dear is the overall atmosphere created by the people who live, work and go to school at Alabama.

 In addition to her infectious enthusiasm for the Crimson Tide and her skills as a technical coach, Duckworth also brings her standing as one of the nation's premier choreographers to the gym.
-Nothing could drive that point home quite like the success the athletes she has worked with have enjoyed.
+Nothing drives that point home quite like the consistent success the athletes she has worked with have enjoyed.